ArthurConmy/sae/README.md

 Coding up an SAE for a 1L model.

 <h2> Next steps: </h2>
 <b> The goal is to get L0 closer to 10-20 rather than ~200 :-( !!! </b>

 Currently we have a good sweep of stuff, remember that Neel got low 100s L0 so maybe 100 is fine?
 We also have Anthropic A/1 replication on the way, too.
-Best: 186 L0 and 90% loss recovered (but there's lots of optimization to do ... )
+Best: 137 L0 and 90% loss recovered; https://wandb.ai/arthurconmy/sae/runs/6i5td0kj

+TODO:

+Look into bug where a lot looks to be resampled, despite firing frequencies telling a different story

 Other ideas: